wiseman-timelord/BethesdaGameEspCleaner/README.md

 - Done so far for, [Oblivion](https://www.nexusmods.com/oblivion/mods/55417).
 - "Ello NexusMods its ME"

+### Development
+To achieve the dream of having a esp cleaner on each of the bethesda games that support it on nexus...
+- I would need to possibly convert it all over to python, just to pass the scanner thing?
+It seems to reject my powershell every time.
+- Sending people here with links would be confusing, suggesting versions of a program, that were branded towards a specific game, while main files unavailable.
+- Is it still necessary to auto-blacklist certain files?
+These may have been fixed by xedit team, especially on older games? or we would have to check the mentioned side-effects, AI research may be inadequate to find fixed bugs for autoloot.

 ### Warnings
 - **Epilepsy** - Processing phase involves repeating open/close of full-screen tool."